Serneum/driver-report/README.md

 An `addTrip` method exists to push devs to call the method instead of doing something like `driver.trips << Trip.new(..., ..., ...)`.
 It also makes testing trip additions easier because the `valid?` method on the Trip model can be mocked.

 If this project were to continue, trips would be a model association via ActiveRecord, but this was a rapid prototype so it is just a list of objects for now.

+### driver_spec.rb

+We can assume that the Trip model is properly tested, and mock out most functionality, like `valid?`

 ### trip.rb